 Shift the sofa away from traffic paths

-Even a few inches can improve flow. -
+Even a few inches can noticeably improve circulation. -

 Reduce surrounding furniture

-If these adjustments don’t restore comfortable movement, the issue isn’t layout—it’s scale.
-At that point, replacing the sofa is the only real solution.
+If these adjustments still do not restore comfortable movement, the issue is probably scale rather than layout.
+In that case, the sofa is likely too large for the room.

 Example: A Sofa That Fits the Wall but Not the Room